gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In this release, new Java plugins started to support testing with JUnit and became smarter in compile avoidance.
 Support for developing plugins with the new software model also got better.

-Starting with this release, [Tooling API](userguide/embedding.html) exposes more information that enables further improvements in Eclipse and Intellij IDEA in regard to integration with Gradle.
+Starting with this release, the [Tooling API](userguide/embedding.html) exposes more information that enables further improvements in Eclipse and IntelliJ IDEA in regard to integration with Gradle.
-Gradle own [IDEA plugin](userguide/idea_plugin.html) used to generate Intellij IDEA configuration files has also been improved to detect project language level in a smarter way.
+Gradle's own [IDEA plugin](userguide/idea_plugin.html) used to generate IntelliJ IDEA configuration files has also been improved to detect project language level in a smarter way.

 [Continuous build](userguide/continuous_build.html) got better in this release by taking into account changes happening during build execution.

 A Gradle release would not be complete without contributions from the wonderful Gradle community.
 This release includes several improvements and fixes from community pull requests including support for:

-* Controlling TestNG executing order in [Java plugin](userguide/java_plugin.html)
+* Controlling TestNG execution order in the [Java plugin](userguide/java_plugin.html)
-* Different test frameworks in [Build Init Plugin](userguide/build_init_plugin.html)
+* Different test frameworks in the [Build Init plugin](userguide/build_init_plugin.html)
-* Configuring Twirl source sets to use Java default imports in [Play plugin](userguide/play_plugin.html)
+* Configuring Twirl source sets to use Java default imports in the [Play plugin](userguide/play_plugin.html)
 * Exclude information in [Ivy publishing](userguide/publishing_ivy.html)

 ## New and noteworthy